Computing properties of stable configurations of thermodynamic binding networks

-Computing with a \tbn/ in the current model involves only looking at the existence of certain stable configurations.
-We imagine unifying this thermodynamic equilibrium perspective with the kinetic perspective by also asking about which configurations can be reached from which others.
-How to formulate this problem, how hard it is, and what algorithm solves it are big questions that we would like to answer in the future.
+Computing with a \tbn/ as presented involves only looking at the existence of certain stable configurations.
+Instead, we can imagine unifying this thermodynamic equilibrium perspective with a kinetic perspective entirely within the TBN model---by asking about which configurations can be reached without traversing thermodynamically unfavorable configurations~\cite{breikprogramming}.
+The computational difficulty of this problem, and what algorithms solve it, remain to be answered.